 *IMPORTANT NOTE(Checking batches out): When you check out a batch, DISCO uses "just in time batching" which means all of the documents that may be sitting in a stage are not put into batches until the moment a reviewer requests them.
 This means any change in strategy in your review does not revolve around lots of deconstruction of batches that have not yet been reviewed.

-*IMPORTANT NOTE(Checking batches back in): For matters created BEFORE 02/07/17, a document enters "stage complete" after being marked 'Reviewed', regardless if the document was checked back in or still checked out within its batch.
-For matters created ON or AFTER 0207/2017, a document will enter "stage complete" ONLY IF the document has been marked 'Reviewed' and is currently in a batch that is checked in.
+*IMPORTANT NOTE(Checking batches back in): For databases created BEFORE 02/07/17, a document enters "stage complete" after being marked 'Reviewed', regardless if the document was checked back in or still checked out within its batch.
+For databases created ON or AFTER 0207/2017, a document will enter "stage complete" ONLY IF the document has been marked 'Reviewed' and is currently in a batch that is checked in.

 On the front page of the Review Stages tab, Admins can track the progress of the review stage, particular reviewers, groups or batch progress.
 Within the Metrics » Findings screen, you can view the overall distribution of tags of all the docs in a given stage.
 Further, you can click on any tag to view the documents reviewed in the stage with that particular tag.
 Furthermore, you can filter the chart to only show tags which were available to the reviewers for this particular stage.